RobWin/dotfiles/README.md

 ## Use Install script

+Install git, zsh using a package manager of your choice.

-You can also just run the Install script:
+Then run the Install script:

 ```
 curl -sL https://raw.githubusercontent.com/RobWin/dotfiles/master/install.zsh | zsh